Golf Cart Accidents & Injuries in Tampa

 According to a national study published in the American Journal of Preventive Medicine, during the years from 1990 to 2006, an estimated 147,696 people sought medical care in emergency rooms across after being injured in golf cart accidents.
 Approximately 4,600 of those injured were children 16 years old or younger.

 Common injuries resulting from golf cart accidents include passenger ejection, particularly when making sharp turns.
 Golf carts are typically not equipped with seat belts.
-Children are especially vulnerable to ejection, because of their small size and their feet don’t touch the floor boards.
+Children are especially vulnerable to ejection, because of their small size and their feet don’t touch the floorboards.

-With the intent to provide safety protections while operating golf carts, particularly for our children, it is important be aware of other statutory provisions:
+With the intent to provide safety protections while operating golf carts, particularly for our children, it is important to be aware of other statutory provisions:

 - A golf cart may be operated only during the hours between sunrise and sunset unless the golf cart is equipped with headlights, brake lights, turn signals, and a windshield.